aws-ia/terraform-awscc-refactorspaces/examples/multi_account_deployment/README.md

 * An Amazon VPC "vpc-application-example-proxy" with IPv4 CIDR 192.168.10.0/24 and two 27-bit private subnets
 * A AWS Migration Hub Refactor Spaces environment named "unicorn-dev" (in the `central-mgmt` account)
 * A AWS Migration Hub Refactor Spaces application named "Unistore" (in the `unistore-frontend` account)
+* An AWS Transit Gateway is provisioned and managed by AWS Refactor Spaces for managing cross-account network connectivity
 * A AWS Migration Hub Refactor Spaces service "Unistore-legacy" pointing to a monolithic application deployed on Amazon EC2/ECS/EKS or similar services running in a VPC with a DNS name `http://legacy-unicorns.example.com/` acting as the default route (in the `unistore-frontend` account)
 * A AWS Migration Hub Refactor Spaces service "Unistore-AddToCartService" pointing at a microservice deployed as AWS Lambda Function with the ARN `arn:aws:lambda:us-east-1:999999999999:function:AddToCart`. (in the `unistore-userservice` account)
 * A route that sends `POST` and `GET` requests to `/unicorns/basket` to the AWS Lambda function (in the `unistore-userservice` account)